daemon110282/daemon110282.github.io/arch/style/eda.md

 ## Паттерны

-- pattern consists of two main topologies
+- two main topologies
-- The mediator topology is commonly used when you need to orchestrate multiple steps within an event through a central mediator
+  - The __mediator topology__ is commonly used when you need to orchestrate multiple steps within an event through a central mediator
-. - Spring Integration, Apache Camel, Mule ESB
+    - Spring Integration, Apache Camel, Mule ESB
     - BPEL (business process execution language)
     - BPMS
-- broker topology is used when you want to chain events together without the use of a central mediator.
+  - __broker topology__ is used when you want to chain events together without the use of a central mediator.
 - __Событие__ Event driven
   - [Publish-subscribe](../../technology/middleware/messagebus/rmq.md)
     - event-base